alaindomissy/beautifulsoup-bestofchicago-example/SETUP-INSTRUCTIONS.md

 Setup Instructions
 ==================

-At a minimum minimum we're going to be using Python 2.7, BeautifulSoup, and html5lib.
+At a minimum minimum we're going to be using Python 2.7, BeautifulSoup, and html5lib
-Instructions follow to setup these as well as optional steps for a more advanced/friendly environmant
+Instructions are given to set these up
+Additional optional steps are also provided for a more advanced and friendly environment if desired

 Install Python
 --------------